 This is due to a water line break in the area.
-Service is expected to be restored by 5 p.m.
-Schedules may change due to weather or unforeseen circumstances.
 The precautionary boil water advisory will be in effect until lifted by Toho.

 As a precautionary measure, customers are advised to boil their water for one minute prior to consumption (drinking, cooking, making ice, brushing teeth or washing dishes).
 As an alternative bottled water may be used.
 Water used for laundry or bathing/showering does not need to be boiled.
-Food industry guidelines are attached below.
+Food industry guidelines are attached.

-Once service is restored, regulatory testing will take place to make sure the water meets drinking water standards.
-An advisory status update will be provided by Friday, May 2.
+An update will be provided on Saturday, June 14.
+In the meantime, regulatory testing will take place to make sure the water meets drinking water standards.

-For more information, contact Toho's customer service at 407-944-5000 or visit our News & Alerts section on tohowater.com.
+For more information, contact Toho's customer service at 407-957-7344 or visit our News & Alerts section on tohowater.com